A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks: Non-IID Machine Learning Methods

 A core limitation of workload estimation is data volume, as gathering large volumes of wearable sensor data is logistically impractical; thus, \emph{model complexity} is constrained.
 It is also desirable that workload estimation algorithms exhibit \emph{many-to-many portability}, as models may need information across multiple individuals and tasks.
-Thus, transfer learning is not a viable option for workload estimation of unknown tasks.
+Thus, transfer learning is not a viable option.